 The academy has considerable reliance on continued government funding through the ESFA.
-In the last year 77% of the academy's incoming resources was ultimately government funded and whilst this level is expected to continue, there is no assurance that government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms.
+In the last year 69% of the academy's incoming resources was ultimately government funded and whilst this level is expected to continue, there is no assurance that government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms.
 In the past few years, it is becoming increasingly apparent that the actual and real levels of funding are falling year on year.
-This is leading to less resources, less teachers poorer maintained buildings, a more restrictive creative curriculum and a decreasing number of opportunities for children,
+This continues to prove a challenge to resources, recruitment and maintenance of buildings, despite this the Academy continues to provide a well-rounded and creative curriculum and opportunities for children such as after-school activities.